jfarley248/iTunes_Backup_Reader/README.md

-# iTunes_Backup_Analyzer
+# iTunes_Backup_Reader
-Python 3 Script to parse out iTunes backups
+Python 3 Script to parse out iTunes Backups

 Download binary from the Releases section: https://github.com/jfarley248/iTunes_Backup_Analyzer/releases

-## Major Rewrite coming soon!!
-* Support for older backups
-* Output to txt, csv, and db
-* And more!
+NOTE: KAPE Module only supports versions lower than 3.0

-*Current Version: 2.1.3*
+*Current Version: 3.0*
-## Updates in version 2.1
-* Parses binary FRPD files to get the last connected computer names and usernames on the computer
-* Sometimes when apps are sideloaded, they don't appear in "Applications", which has most the interesting data, but only in "Installed Applications" which only contains app's full name.
-Script now makes sure it gets those potentially sideloaded apps

-## Updates in version 2.0
+## Updates in version 3.0
+* Partial rewrite
+* Now FULLY supports parsing unencrypted MBDB backups!
+    * ex.
+You can now recreate file structures with older iTunes Backups
+* Can now output to CSV, TXT or DB
+* More detailed application reports
+* More accurate timestamp labeling
+* Many bug fixes
-* Added support for recreating the file structure completely on unencrypted backups
+* Still no support for decrypting backups :(
-* Added field for each installed application if they were possibly sideloaded
-* More verbose logging
-* Better exception handling
-* Better KAPE implementation by separating backups into folders based on users

-Backups located in C:\Users\{user}\AppData\Roaming\Apple Computer\MobileSync\Backup\{GUID}
+* New name to more accurately describe what this tool is doing

+*Big thanks to Tony Knutson @bigt252002 for helping me test and providing ideas and feedback on new features!*

 Usage:
 ```
-usage: iTunes_Backup_Analyzer.exe [-h] -i INPUTDIR [INPUTDIR ...]
+usage: iTunes_Backup_Reader.py [-h] -i INPUTDIR [INPUTDIR ...] -o OUTPUTDIR
-                                  [-o OUTPUTDIR [OUTPUTDIR ...]] [-v] [-K]
+                               [OUTPUTDIR ...] [-v] -t OUT_TYPE [OUT_TYPE ...]
-                                  [-R]
+                               [-r]

-Utility to parse out iTunes Backups
+Utility to read iTunes Backups

 optional arguments:
   -h, --help            show this help message and exit